Postpartum mental health: my story

 Remember, you are not alone – that’s what I reminded myself daily.
 I needed the confidence to speak out.
 Seeing and hearing terms like “my bundle of joy” or “motherhood is the best thing to happen to me” all over social media left me feeling even more pressure to appear as though I was seamlessly relishing every moment of motherhood.

-For me, motherhood was a beautiful life event – but I wanted to normalise feeling a variety of emotional states, which is why my community of moms meant everything to me.
+For me, motherhood was a beautiful life event – but I wanted to normalise feeling a variety of emotional states, which is why my community of mums meant everything to me.

 Finding the support you need